 Organization

 When you have to carry layers, water, rock climbing shoes, and chalk in addition to the huge pad on your back, organization is worth thinking about.
-Most pads make it possible to stuff miscellaneous items between the fold, with taco pads being the roomiest and triple fold pads the most difficult to pack.
-You’ll find too that worn in or softer pads accommodate gear better than new and stiff pads.
+Most pads make it possible to stuff miscellaneous items between the fold, with taco pads being the roomiest and triple-fold pads the most difficult to pack.
+You’ll find that worn-in or softer pads accommodate gear better than new and stiff pads.
 Of course, pads with flaps, zippers, or Velcro on the bottom or sides provide the most secure transport for all your goods.

 Crash pads (closing Mad Rock)